Sarafian/1ASOAP/Source/SOAPProxy/README.md

 - `Get-SOAPProxy` returns a proxy.
 If the URI is not specified, then a default one is attempted to be retrieved.
 - `Get-SOAPProxyInfo` returns a recordset, where each record contains the name of an Operation and the full type names for its request and response types.
 - `New-SOAPProxyRequest` returns an instance intended to be used by the specified operation of a proxy.
+- `Trace-SOAPProxy` helps with understanding how the request and response types of an operation are.
+This is effectively a redirection to `Trace-JSONPath` from the [JSONPath][2] module.

 Effectively, the proxy instance is used as the driver for everything.
 As an instance, it has a type in .NET and all types are part of an assembly.